-Noise during site clearance and construction shall not exceed 65 dB (leq) 30 minutes and the peak noise shall not exceed 75dB (a) when measured at any point off site
+Noise during site clearance and construction shall not exceed 65 db (a), Leq 30 minutes and the peak noise shall not exceed 75 dB(A), when measured at any point off site.

 BS 5228 applies a noise limit of 70 dBA between 07:00 am and 19:00 pm outside the nearest window of the occupied room closest to the site boundary in suburban areas away from main road traffic and industrial noise.
 For the duration of construction works, a daytime noise limit (07:00 am to 19:00 pm) of 70 dBA shall apply (in accordance with the requirements of BS 5228 and generally in agreement with the NRA guidelines).